|Derby Wharf, MA|

 By the mid-1800s, the shining success of Salem’s overseas trade had diminished, but its harbor remained important enough to local seagoing traffic that the Lighthouse Board recommended additional lights “to complete the lighting” of the harbor.
 The Board’s Annual Report for 1870 contains the following information on Salem Harbor.

-On October 3, 1870, the Federal Government purchased 1190 ˝ square feet on which to build a lighthouse from the Derby Wharf Corporation, and the range formed by the lights at Derby Wharf and Fort Pickering went into operation on January 17, 1871.
-The government-sponsored light on Derby Wharf was initially displayed from an existing building on the wharf, until the current twelve-foot-square brick tower was completed.
-A fifth-order Fresnel lens was used in the lantern to beam forth a red light, and Charles C. Pettingell served as the first keeper.
+On October 3, 1870, the Federal Government purchased 1190 ˝ square feet from the Derby Wharf Corporation on which to build a lighthouse, and the range formed by the lights at Derby Wharf and Fort Pickering went into operation on January 17, 1871.
+The government-sponsored light on Derby Wharf was initially displayed from an existing warehouse on the wharf, until the current twelve-foot-square brick tower was completed in the spring of 1871.
+A fifth-order Fresnel lens was used in the lantern to beam forth a red light, and Charles C. Pettergill served as the first keeper.

-Of the six men who cared for the light, John Lynch’s tenure of twenty years, which started in 1885, was the longest.
+Of the seven men who cared for the light, John Lynch’s tenure of twenty years, which started in 1885, was by far the longest.
 Due to the proximity of the light to town and the lack of space on the wharf, an official keeper’s dwelling was not built for the light.
 Rather, the keepers lived in their own homes and made regular treks out to the light.

 A tall cast-iron chimney-pipe was fitted to the tower in 1886 for ventilation, and a ship’s side-light was also installed that year.
 The railing around the lantern had to be repaired in 1892, after an errant schooner broke it.
 A sixth-order Fresnel lens was requested for Derby Wharf Lighthouse in 1892 to replace the fifth-order lens, but in 1904, the tower was equipped with a fourth-order lens.
 A fourth-order lantern was provided in 1906, and in 1910, the power of the light was reduced through the installation of a sixth-order lens.